mallikarjuna-mc/ecommerce-profitability-operations-analytics/README.md

 | Returned Orders | 1,176 |
 | Return Rate | 13.07% |

+### KPI Calculation Consideration

+Because 1,658 orders do not have corresponding order-item records, Average Order Value and Profit per Order are calculated using **Orders with Items (7,342)** as the denominator.

+This avoids treating orders without item-level revenue or cost information as complete transactions.

 Detailed KPI definitions and DAX measures are available in:

 `Documentation/KPI_Definitions.md`

+---

 ## Key Business Insights